Last Updated on October 9, 2023

 Some entrepreneurs have created a weather resistant cover for the back of their locks.
-The installation process for the lock covers is easy and it will make the backside weather resistant so that it can be installed on outdoor gates.
+The installation process for the lock covers is easy and it will make the backside weather resistant so that it can be installed outdoors.

 Use a Smart Padlock

-In lieu of a smart deadbolt, you may be able to use a smart padlock.
+In lieu of a smart deadbolt, you may be able to use a smart padlock as your outdoor gate lock.
 Smart padlocks offer several advantages over a deadbolt, the main advantage being that you don’t have to modify the gate to support a deadbolt.
 The smart padlocks also tend to be more affordable than smart deadbolts.

 I’d recommend NOT using a fingerprint reader.
 In outdoor use, the scanners may be in full sun and longevity of fingerprint readers in the sun is an issue.
 Dust and debris may also lead to false negatives, not being able to get in when you are enrolled as a user.

 Many smart devices come with a fingerprint sensors.
 They’re not bad per say, just be sure to purchase a device where there are other methods of entry should it fail.